 MORE THINGS TO DO IN SPLIT, CROATIA: GUIDED TOURS

 So far, our list of the top things to see in Split, Croatia highlights some of best ways to get acquainted with the city on your own.
-We already featured our Self-Guided Walking Tour as one of the best tours in Split, Croatia for travelers who like to explore at their own pace.
+We already featured our Self-Guided Walk as one of the best tours in Split, Croatia for travelers who like to explore at their own pace.